Sovinec: 16th and 17th centuries

 In the beginning of the 16th century Sovinec and the entire territory belonging to it had been savagely pillaged.
 The ensuing period of peace allowed for prosperity and industry.
 Theroughout the entire Sovinec territory, half empty and abandoned villages were resettled.
 In 1492 the related family of the Pňovskýs, represented by Lešek Pňovský of Sovinec, became landlords of Sovinec, and Ješek was the supreme judge.
 His son Vok lived in the times when all of Central Europe experienced a mining fever.
 Nízký Jeseník was invaded by an army of miners in search of gold and silver.
 Besides the local feudal searchers, the mining corporations headed by the Augsburg magnates Fugger, took part in the mining activities.
 Vok Pňovský and Marie of Austria, widow of King Louis, participated in the mining near the village Ruda and Plinkout.
 Vok, however, led his family to the verge of financial collapse.
 His son Ješek inherited the indebted lands and tried in vain to fill the treasury with newly mined gold and silver.
 In 1540 he was forced to sell Sovinec in 1543 to one of the richest Moravian magnates Kryštov of Boskovice and Třebová, who made it into a renaissance residence for his interest in acquiring the mountains full of various ores and existing machinery.
-Kryštov energy was not solely dedicated to mining, but also to colonial and industrial activities, continued by his grandson Jan, who not long before his death sold the Sovinec territory to Vavřince Edera of Štiavnice in 1578.
+Kryštov energy was not solely dedicated to mining, but also to colonial and industrial activities, continued by his grandson Jan, who not long before his death sold the Sovinec estate to Vavřinec Eder of Štiavnice in 1578.
 This owner also developed mining, especially iron ore, which reached its peak between the second half of the 16th and the beginning of the 17th centuries.

 This era of peace and prosperity left its prints in the castle structures even today.
 The last lord of Sovinec, in the beginning of the 16th century, altered the central core of the castle by adding late gothic gate wings to it.
-Key examples of this architectural change are the gothic gate which leads to the inner palace built in the castle's fifth courtyard, and the surrounding buildings, as shown in the engraved insignia of Ješek and Jan Pňovský.
+Key examples of this architectural change are the Gothic gate which leads to the inner palace built in the castle's fifth courtyard, and the surrounding buildings, as shown in the engraved insignia of Ješek and Jan Pňovský.
 Under the Boskovics the Renaissance found its expression in the still existing portal leading to what is known as the Boskovický Hall.
 Vařinec Elder had the servants' wing built with two ornamental gates of Maletín sandstone.